-The book, a 41-page red hardcover as small as a pack of cigarettes, was meant originally as a remembrance of the values that sustained French resistance fighters more than 65 years ago.
+The book, a 41-page red hardcover as small as a pack of cigarettes and selling for $10 a copy, was meant originally as a remembrance of the values that sustained French resistance fighters more than 65 years ago.
 “The basic motive of the Resistance, ” Hessel writes, “was indignation.”
 The pamphlet’s message of anger, engagement and nonviolence — elevated by references to Hegel, FDR and Sartre — struck a chord with a wide audience, which even Hessler found surprising.
 “When it came out I thought it would have 8,000 copies and it would be of interest to old French resistance workers,” he said in an interview with his American publisher, Twelve.
 “And then it hit a moment where so many people in so many countries are unhappy about the way they are being led.”

 In the book, Hessler strikes a balance between battle cry — “Let us not be defeated by the tyranny of the world financial markets that threaten peace and democracy everywhere” — and Gandhi-esque conciliation — “Hopefulness and the hope for nonviolence must be favored over violence.”